This is a long story with a bad ending.

 The bad ending was that Mr Justice Martin ratified the legal theft of Ross Taylor’s family home by his accountants, the Xxxxxx Family Trust.
 On 12 September 2012 Martin J ordered that:

 “A Deed of Agreement between the Public Trustee as financial administrator for Carl Ross Taylor with the Respondents (the “Xxxxxxs”) dated 31 August 2012″ be accepted and that the house be transferred to the Xxxxxxs family trust.

 This was despite the fact that Mr O’Regan of counsel gave a legal opinion to the Public Trustee in a letter dated 18 Nov 2011:

-On the basis of my current instructions, I think Mr Taylor has reasonable prospects of: (a) establishing undue influence with respect to the gift of the Property to the Sabdias; (b) obtaining an order for the transfer of title to the Property back into his (Ross Taylor’s) name.
+On the basis of my current instructions, I think Mr Taylor has reasonable prospects of: (a) establishing undue influence with respect to the gift of the Property to the Xxxxxxs; (b) obtaining an order for the transfer of title to the Property back into his (Ross Taylor’s) name.

-Then the Sabdias and the Public Trustee combined with the Public Guardian to abduct Ross Taylor from his house and lock him up in a high security facility 100 kms from home and friends.
+Then the Xxxxxxs and the Public Trustee combined with the Public Guardian to abduct Ross Taylor from his house and lock him up in a high security facility 100 kms from home and friends.
 Ross remains there to this day.